How to test for drugs around the home and see the evidence.

 - If the urine sample does not contain the specific drug metabolites being tested, then these special molecules react with the antibodies to produce a pinkish red color line.

 - When the line appears as this pinkish red color the test is Negative for the drug being tested.

 - If the urine sample does contain the specific drug metabolites being tested, then the molecules do not react with the reagent and no line appears.

 - When the molecules do not react, it generally indicates a Presumptive Positive for the drug being tested.

 - Finally, the urine sample reaches the Control lines at the top of the test strip where a reagent makes the molecules turn a pinkish red color to indicate that the test worked properly.

 - When the Control lines turn a pinkish red, it means the test completed correctly and indicates the test worked as expected.

 All rapid drug test kits are considered a “screening test.”
 A screening test is a preliminary test that gives a clear indication of presumed positive or negative.
 We recommend all Presumptive Positive Results be sent to the laboratory for confirmatory testing.
 The preferred method for this is called gas chromatography/mass spectrometry (GC/MS).
 It is considered the gold standard in laboratory testing for urine samples.

-In conclusion, how to test for drugs around the home should now be easier with a clearer understanding of what is needed for a drug-free home.
+In conclusion, how to test for drugs around the home; gives you a clearer understanding of what is require to help eradicate abuse for a drug-free home.
 Investigate everywhere, check for hiding places where drugs may be concealed.
-Test suspected surfaces, paraphernalia for drugs being abused and finally, test your family as described.
+Test suspected surfaces and paraphernalia for abused drugs and finally, test your family as described.
 Advise them about the perils of abusing drugs and help to steer them in a new direction.
 They know you now have the upper hand and if there is a suspicion in the future, you have the tools to deal with the problem.
 Drugs, drug paraphernalia, and drug abuse can be eradicated if you follow our advice and use the tools we recommend.